-Every section has different activities; meet at different times and in different places.
+Every section (Squirrels, Beavers, Cubs, Scouts, Explorers & Network) has different activities; meet at different times and in different places.
 There’s always something different, exciting and new going on.
 As part of a movement with over 30 million members worldwide the opportunities are almost endless.

-This everyday adventure is possible thanks to our adult volunteers, who support Scouts in a wide range of roles from working directly with young people, to helping manage a Group, to being a charity Trustee.
+support Scouting in a wide range of roles from working directly with young people, to helping manage a Group, to being a charity Trustee.
 We help volunteers get the most out of their experiences at Scouts by providing opportunities for adventure, training, fun and friendship.

 Our award-winning training scheme for volunteers means that adults get as much from Scouts as young people.
 Our approach focuses on what you want to get out of volunteering with Scouts, while respecting how much time you can offer.
 Over 90% of Scout volunteers say that their skills and experiences have been useful in their work or personal life.

 The North Yorkshire County Scout Office postal address is: 43b Market Place, THIRSK, North Yorkshire, YO7 1HA.